 How good my song sounds to others, only they can tell.

 But where I find my truest voice is in writing.

-Writing, for me, is like singing, and writing to be read like singing to an audience; writing out loud, if you will.
+Writing, for me, is like singing, and writing to be read is like singing to an audience; … writing out loud, if you will.

-As I write, the only audible sound is the rapid fluttering of digits on a keyboard, pressing home my frantic words letter by letter.
+As I compose, the only audible sound is the rapid tapping of digits on a keyboard.
 But that’s not what I “hear”.

-Sometimes my singing is flat and dull and ponderous, and my fists curl and my nails dig into my palms as I reach for notes that aren’t there.
-But still I sing.
+Now sometimes my “singing” is flat and dull and ponderous, and my fists curl and my nails dig into my palms as I reach for notes that aren’t there.

 But mostly, I just sing.

 As I write, I occasionally experience a feeling of being both receiver and transmitter.